Posts

 Image

-Karlheinz Martin's "From Morn to Midnight" 1920 brought an explosion of Expressionism to German films after the massive success of " The Cabinet of Dr. Caligari."
-Karlheinz Martin attempted to recreate the magic from that film by attempting a film that mirrored its minimalist set pieces.
-With " From Morn to Midnight," Martin was able to use stylized sets, like "Caligari" to demonstrate an avant-garde way of illustrating an abstracted environment around the character.
-The film is broken down into 5 acts.
-The 5 acts tell a story about a banker who suffers an exestential crisis.
-He begins to see skeletons in the faces of others.
-This makes him think about him impending death.
-On top of this, he gets sick and tired of his wife, daughter, and mother at home.
-So, he steals money from the bank and decides to spend the rest of the day being frivilous.
-The film sees an attempt at the representation of the Germany way of thinking after the war.
-Wh...
+Karlheinz Martin's "From Morn to Midnight" 1920 brought an explosion of Expressionism to German films following the massive success of " The Cabinet of Dr. Caligari."
+Karlheinz Martin attempted to recreate the magic of that film by creating a work that mirrored its minimalist set pieces.
+With " From Morn to Midnight," Martin used stylized sets, like those in "Caligari" to demonstrate an avant-garde approach to illustrating an abstracted environment around the character.
+The film is broken down into five acts.
+These five acts tell the story of a banker who suffers an exestential crisis.
+He begins to see skeletons in the faces of others, which makes him reflect on his impending death.
+Furthermore, he grows tired of his wife, daughter, and mother at home.
+So, he steals money from the bank and decides to spend the rest of the day living frivolously.
+The film attempts to represent the Germany mindset after the war.
+Faced with the immediacy o...

 The Golem (1920)